 Before returning to real estate, here is a nifty return calculator for the S&P 500 for different periods of time breaking down the return without reinvesting dividends and after reinvesting them.
 For example, between September 2006 and September 2016, the S&P 500 produced a total return of 65.4% without reinvesting the dividends.
 After reinvesting them, however, the return jumps up to 102.8%, which is about 2% more per year compounded.

 So yes dividends do matter.
-Apartments are a pretty simple business which has a relatively predictable income stream that can allow us to generate recurring dividends to our investors.
+Apartments are a pretty simple business that has a relatively predictable income stream that can allow us to generate recurring dividends to our investors.
 At the same time, we are not always devoid of growth opportunities as we have many situations in which we can redeploy capital to upgrade our units and improve the amenities.
 Unlike more complicated businesses, it is not rocket science for us to determine what return we think we can get on those reinvested dollars.
-Fortunately, in today’s high demand environment for apartments, upgraded units can often times generate returns north of 20% on the dollars invested which makes retaining and reinvesting these dollars a prudent move as this should grow cash flow over time, increase the value of the property, and allow for greater dividends in the future.
+Fortunately, in today’s high demand environment for apartments, upgraded units can oftentimes generate returns north of 20% on the dollars invested which makes retaining and reinvesting these dollars a prudent move as this should grow cash flow over time, increase the value of the property, and allow for greater dividends in the future.
 On the other hand, apartments offer a great laboratory so we have ways of getting continuous feedback to help us to determine if we should stay the course, modify the plan, or retreat if our assessment of customer response was misguided.

 Taking a step back, it now makes sense why so much wealth has been created and stored in real estate.